symengine/symengine/docs/Doxygen/md/doc_guide.md

 ## Indentation

-- The author of the documentation is supposed to ensure that the documentation is legible in the code
+- The author of the documentation is supposed to ensure that the documentation is legible in the code.
-- We use one space before, and _two spaces_ after `*`
+- We use one space before, and _two spaces_ after `*`.

 ```unparsed
 /**